Saturday, August 31, 2024

 Art Nouveau atrium

 Statue with a traffic cone on his head.
-It seemed like all the statues in Glasgow had a traffic cone on their heads!
+It seemed like all the statues in Glasgow had a traffic cone on their head!

 See?
 Even Prince Albert in George Square had a cone on his head!